andytudhope/conditional-token-docs/source/conditional-tokens/contract.md

 1. _oracle_ – The account assigned to report the result for the prepared condition.
 2. _questionId_ – An identifier for the question to be answered by the oracle.
 3. _payoutDenominator_ – What the payouts reported by the oracle must eventually sum up to.
-This used to be 1, but having a variable allows for more flexibility.
 4. _outcomeSlotCount_ – The number of outcome slots which should be used for this condition.
 Must not exceed 256.

-> You, the consumer of the contract, have to interpret the question ID correctly.
+You, the consumer of the contract, have to interpret the question ID correctly.
 For example, it could be an IPFS hash which can be used to retrieve a document specifying the question more fully.
-Agreeing upon the mechanism for creating questionIds is left up to clients.
+Allowing clients to choose their own mechanisms for generating questionIds and choosing orcales allows for more flexibility in the long run.

 ## Simple Example

 Say we have a question where only one out of multiple choices may be chosen:

 > Who out of the following will be chosen?
-[Alice, Bob, Carol]
+[A, B, C, D, E]

 Through some commonly agreed upon mechanism, the detailed description for this question becomes a 32 byte questionId: `0xabcabcabcabcabcabcabcabcabcabcabcabcabcabcabcabcabcabcabcabc1234`